proletaryo/puppet-supervisor/README.md

 This puppet module automates installation/management of supervisord and programs that it will control.

-NOTE: This will install supervisord v3.0 + [superlance](https://github.com/Supervisor/superlance/blob/master/docs/index.rst) plugins.
-There are no RPM packages, as of the time of writing, for the supervisord 3.x so this modulle installs it using `easy_install`
+NOTE: This will install supervisord v3.x.x + [superlance](https://github.com/Supervisor/superlance/blob/master/docs/index.rst) plugins.
+There are no RPM packages, as of the time of writing, for new versions of supervisord so this modulle installs it using python's `pip`.

 Tested on CentOS 6.4, Ubuntu 12.04 and AWS Linux.